 - 2 ounces queso fresco farmer’s cheese or mild feta, crumbled (½ cup)

-Remove the shells and tails from the shrimp and reserve.
+- Remove the shells and tails from the shrimp and reserve them.
 Rinse the shrimp and pat dry.
 Cut each one into 3 or 4 bite-size pieces.